DoonOnthon/GamePulse/README.md

 # GamePulse 🎮🚀

-I've joined a gamejam so wont be as active with updating code myself, pull requests will still be taken care of so keep them coming!
+I've joined a gamejam so wont be as active with updating code myself, pull requests and issue reports will still be taken care of so keep them coming!
 (i'll just look at the repository every odd hour.)
+I'll be back the 27th.

 ![duck-pixel](https://github.com/DoonOnthon/GamePulse/assets/73943064/705ba326-116c-4d1b-87f6-88014dcb7eaf)